TICKETS NOW ON SALE FOR SECOND ANNUAL PUERTO RICO WINE & FOOD FESTIVAL PRESENTED BY THE PUERTO RICO TOURISM COMPANY

 Culinary and cultural celebration runs April 23 through 26 featuring acclaimed chefs and mixologists, including Mario Pagán, Ayesha Nurdjaja, Juan Manuel Barrientos, Geoffrey Zakarian, Scott Conant, Ming Tsai, Todd English, and more

-SAN JUAN, Puerto Rico, March 12, 2026 /PRNewswire-HISPANIC PR WIRE/ -- Tickets are now on sale for the second annual Puerto Rico Wine & Food Festival presented by the Puerto Rico Tourism Company.
+SAN JUAN, Puerto Rico, March 12, 2026 /PRNewswire/ -- Tickets are now on sale for the second annual Puerto Rico Wine & Food Festival presented by the Puerto Rico Tourism Company.
 The four-day culinary and cultural celebration returns April 23 through 26, 2026, at San Juan's La Concha Resort and celebrated destinations around the island, featuring acclaimed and award-winning chefs, restaurateurs, wineries, sommeliers and mixologists.

 "We are excited to return for a second year after an incredibly warm and welcoming reception to our inaugural event," said festival founder Robert Weakley.
 "This year, we are proud to introduce a lineup of local, regional, and international talent who represent the very best of the culinary and hospitality industries."